Having delivered a successful proof of concept, the customer has partnered with one of the Premier Members of the Hyperledger Foundation.

 The majority of medical institutions operate highly centralized systems that store patient data.
-Being governed by a single point of authority, these systems significantly complicate access to patient history once a person changes a doctor or a hospital.
+Being governed by a single point of authority, these systems significantly complicate patient history access once a person changes to a doctor or a hospital.
 The process also lacks transparency for different specialists handling the same patient.

 Therefore, the customer turned to Altoros for custom blockchain application development.
 The solution was designed for maintaining medical records, aiming to increase transparency while preserving privacy.

 First and foremost, the system had to be extremely secure, since it deals with highly sensitive patient data.
 At the same time, it had to manage and process a variety of hi-scale images (X-ray, MRI, etc.), as well as unstructured or semi-structured text and PDF documents (such as prescriptions, treatment lists, or lab test results).

 Using Hyperledger Fabric, engineers at Altoros delivered an immutable distributed ledger for storing medical records.
 With a permissioned access, the system is now administered by three major roles: a patient, a doctor, and a medical institution.

 A patient can manage access to all his/her medical history and approve or reject requests to read/write medical data.
 A doctor has access to all the records created for the patients under his/her supervision.
 A medical institution keeps track of all the records—once either a doctor or a patient needs to access them.

 Engineers at Altoros have also delivered a notification system that enables patients and doctors to create, accept, and decline appointments, as well as to manage requests.
 In addition, the system sends e-mail reminders on a day before a scheduled appointment.